shadytradesman/The-Contract-Website/README.md

 ## Overview

+The Contract Website is an extensive web application for The Contract RPG.
+Its primary deployment can be found at https://www.TheContractRPG.com/

+The goal of the website is to replace the need for a physical print book and elevate the user experience of playing The Contract to one commonly offered by online video games.

+That means the game's rules are not only offered in a guidebook, but also displayed contextually and even obscured entirely (for example, when calculating rewards and advancement costs), allowing Players to play the game without learning all the rules.
+This offering is common in video games but rare in tabletop games.

+Beyond the experiences of learning and playing the game, The Contract Website also eases meta-game organization troubles that emerge when playing with large, loosely-organized groups of Players.

+Feature overview:

+* Rule management
+  * Interactive character sheets ease / erase the need to know most of the game's rules to create or play a character.
+  * The Custom Gift System allows Players to create and advance equipment and powers for any character concept, automatically generating system text and assigning a power level to anything created.
+  * An online guidebook is easily searchable for every page on the site.
+* Recordkeeping
+  * Registered users can save and share the Contractors, Gifts, and Scenarios they create.
+  * All Contractors, Gifts, and Scenarios maintain full edit histories for auditing.
+  * Sessions are logged into the site along with their participants, allowing the website to provide a full activity history for each Player and Character, GM, and Scenario.
+  * To empower homebrew rules, Players are free to "break the rules" of the game when managing their materials, but the website will flag those differences to other Players and GMs.
+* Community
+  * Groups of Players can organize into Playgroups.
+  * GMs and Playgroup leaders can advertise their Playgroups and upcoming sessions on "looking-for-game" pages.
+  * Each Playgroup gets its own news feed of in-game events and out-of-game activity to keep all the Players informed.
+  * Playgroup leaders can manage the membership and permissions of their Playgroups with flexible role-based access controls (RBAC)

+## Developer's Guide
-The Contract Website is a web app that enables users to build and manage powers in conjunction with the game The Contract.
+The Contract Website is built in **Django 3.2.9** using **Python 3.6**.

-The website is built in Django 3.2.9 using Python 3.6 It is deployed via Elastic Beanstalk on AWS and uses a Postgres 12 RDS DB.
-When run locally, it uses either a postgres database hydrated from the main site, or a sqlite database that is check in to the repo (default).
+In production it uses a **Postgres 12 AWS RDS DB**.
+When run locally, it uses either a postgres database hydrated from the main site, or a sqlite database that is checked into the repo (default).

 The Contract has a front end build system that uses node and webpack to render .less files, javascript, and other static assets.
-However, most of the static assets don't utilize this build system.
+However, many of the static assets don't utilize this build system.

+### Contributing
+If you are an active Player of The Contract and would like to contribute to the website, please reach out to Shady Tradesman on Discord, Github, or https://www.thecontractRPG.com for help and guidance on what needs work.

-## Getting Started
+### Getting Started

 #### Setting up Environment